North Tamworth

 AreaSearch analysis reveals North Tamworth significantly outperforming the majority of regions assessed nationwide

-The area shows strong specialization in health care & social assistance, with an employment share of 1.6 times the regional level.
-Conversely, agriculture, forestry & fishing shows lower representation at 0.9% versus the regional average of 5.3%.
-Limited local employment opportunities are indicated by Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 0.4%, labour force by 0.7%, causing unemployment rate rise by 0.3 percentage points.
-By comparison, Rest of NSW recorded employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2260 jobs), with state unemployment rate at 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within North Tamworth.
-These projections estimate local employment should increase by 6.9% over five years and 14.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Over the 12 months to September 2025, employment increased by 0.4%, labour force increased by 0.7%, causing the unemployment rate to rise by 0.3 percentage points.
+By comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that North Tamworth's employment should increase by 6.9% over five years and 14.6% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment